JanCBrammer/biopeaks/README.md

 ### find peaks
 **menubar** -> **_peaks_** -> _find_ automatically identifies the peaks in the
 biosignal.
 The peaks appear as dots displayed on top of the biosignal.
+Make sure that the correct modality is selected in **optionspanel** -> **_processing options_** -> _modality_, since `biopeaks` uses a modality-specific peak detector.

 ![peaks](biopeaks/images/screenshot_peaks10.png)

 ### save peaks
 **menubar** -> **_peaks_** -> _save_ opens a file dialog that lets you select a directory and file name for saving the peaks in a CSV file.
 The format of the file depends on the _modality_.
-For ECG, `biopeaks` saves a column containing the occurrences of R-peaks in seconds.
+For ECG and PPG, `biopeaks` saves a column containing the occurrences of R-peaks or systolic peaks respectively in seconds.
 The first element contains the header "peaks".
 For breathing, `biopeaks` saves two columns containing the occurrences of inhalation peaks and exhalation troughs respectively in seconds.
 The first row contains the header "peaks, troughs".
 Note that if there are less peaks